cassponmal/cse15l-lab-reports/lab-report-5-week-10.md

 <br />

 ## Description of Correct Implementation
-For test file, 490.md, the implementation from Lab 9 produced the correct output, as it returned an empty list.
+For the test file, 490.md, the implementation from Lab 9 produced the correct output, as it returned an empty list.
 <br />

 ## My Implementation Test Output